smXplorer/AlliGator/docs/source/alligator-source-image-panel.rst

 - ``ROIs``: this submenu is described in the :ref:`regions-of-interest` manual page.
-- ``Zoom to Fit``: stretches the image so that it fits in the 400 x 400 pixel image display are.
+- ``Zoom to Fit``: stretches the image so that it fits in the 400 x 400 pixel image display area.
 If the source image is not square, this will result in artificial deformations.
 - ``Zoom to Fit (Keep Aspect Ratio)``: as above, but ensuring that the longest dimension of the source image is stretched to 400 pixels.